Search This Blog

 Suggestions for New Bowlers

 New bowlers tend to be particularly enthusiastic.
 They want to know whether their team is doing well and particularly if their bowls are in the count.
 Consequently, they have a tendency to stand around when measurements are being taken and even an inclination to offer suggestions about what bowls are likely important in the count.
-This is simply not acceptable bowling etiquette.
+This is understandable but is simply not acceptable bowling etiquette.

 Leads are supposed both to keep quiet and to leave the determination of outcomes to others.
 Instead, get ready with the rake to bring the bowls together for the next end if your side is going to lose the end.
 The lead on the side winning the end should get the mat ready and be prepared to throw the next jack.
 I found it useful when playing lead not to worry about the score and just concentrate on my own good bowling.